uva-sp/scientific-programming-1/info/syllabus.md

 ### Exam

-There are two opportunities to take the exam in semester 1, which according to the official schedule have been planned on:
+There are multiple opportunities to take the exam.

 **Semester 1**